vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 the tail.
 This can happen if the queue has still not been able to release enough packets from its head.

-This is the policy that requieres the lowest resources for the same amount of traffic.
+This is the policy that requires the lowest resources for the same amount of traffic.
 But **very likely you do not need it as you cannot get much from it.
 Sometimes it is used just to enable logging.**